 Deferred contract costs consist primarily of commissions and variable compensation.
 We amortize capitalized contract costs on a straight-line basis over the expected contract life, reflecting lapses as they are incurred.
 Deferred contract costs are subject to impairment testing on an annual basis, or when a triggering event occurs that could warrant an impairment.
 To the extent future revenues less future maintenance expenses are not adequate to cover the asset balance, an impairment is recognized.
-For the three months ended March 31, 2024 and 2023, \$ 9.5 million and \$ 8.3 million, respectively, of amortization expense was recorded in operating expenses on the consolidated statements of operations and no impairment loss was recognized in relation to the costs capitalized.
+Amortization expense of \$ 9.8 million and \$ 10.0 million for the three months ended September 30, 2024 and 2023 and \$ 29.7 million and \$ 27.3 million for the nine months ended September 30, 2024 and 2023, respectively, was recorded in operating expenses on the consolidated statements of operations and no impairment loss was recognized in relation to the costs capitalized.